When Love Addiction and Narcissism Meet

 It’s almost as if love has been replaced with comfort, convenience, and security.
 You feel pleasant, however not great.
 There’s a fleeting sense, a brief moment when you feel something’s off and then it passes, and you’re back to the warm bliss of the familiar.
 You block off potential problems in your relationship and postpone the need to improve intimacy in a relationship.

 And you feel good again ignoring that voice in the back of your mind that craves a bit more fireworks.
 You’re taking your love life for granted and you seem to be enjoying it.
 However, falling prey to this kind of complacency in a relationship can end up being the very bane that brings havoc where there was harmony.
 Putting a stop to it is an important mission that will breathe new life into your relationship.
 How to do it?
-Begin with the basics.
+Begin with the basics and actively work to avoid complacency.

 What Is Relationship Complacency?